dgaydukov/cert-aws/files/sa.md

 ```
 But sooner or later it should end with some apex domain.
 And since apex domain can't be CNAME we would get desired IP address.
 So if you could assign CNAME to apex domain that would meant that CNAME could be endless.
 SOA and NS records are mandatory to be present at the root domain
+FQDN (Fully Qualified Domain Name) - complete name of domain ending with dot - indicating the root, like `aws.amazon.com.`.
+Name Server - translates dns into IP address using Zone Files (text file that contains mappings between dns name and IP address).
+They are distributed all across the world.

+Steps of DNS resolution (when you type dns name in browser)
+* check host file `/etc/hosts`
+* check local dns cache
+* contact dns server to resolve IP
+There are 13 RS (Root Servers) registered by ICANN.
+When RS receive request it redirects it to TLD (top level domain, like .com, .edu..)
+Server.
+TLD Server will find IP address of second level domain, but if you are using third or more level domain it will contact Domain Level Name Server to get IP address of third or more level domain.

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.